GokulakrishnanSivalingam/movie-stream/README.md

-├── pages/         # Main pages like Home, Search, and Booking ├── assets/        # Images, icons, and other media ├── utils/         # Utility functions and constants └── App.js         # Root component
+├── pages/         # Main pages like Home, Search, and Booking ├── assets/        # Images, icons, and other media ├── utils/         # Utility functions and constants └── App.jsx         # Root component